MathisBurger/MusicalDesk/README.md

 - [x] Remove invalidated field from tickets. invalidated_at is enough
 - [ ] Create backend users & user overview that are not customers
 - [ ] Add option to frontend to invalidate tickets and see their status
+- [ ] Expense management (With categories, Images of bills, etc.)
+- [ ] Annual finance reports
 - [ ] Backend code documentation
+- [ ] Extend user information (firstName, lastName, function, etc.)
 - [ ] Set reference in ticket in which payment it has been bought
 - [ ] Add useful dashboard
-- [ ] Expense management (With categories, Images of bills, etc.)
-- [ ] Annual finance reports
+- [ ] Add frontend translations
-- [ ] Transfer tickets to other users
+- [ ] Make translation language configurable in user settings

 ## Application architecture decisions